Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Discussion

 \subsection{Limitations of the SynthRAD2023 dataset and setup}

 A substantial multi-center dataset was gathered for the SynthRAD2023 challenge.
-However, despite its size and diversity, the dataset can be further improved.
-For example, the dataset consists solely of patients treated at Dutch hospitals, which may limit the dataset's heterogeneity, possibly resulting in low performance for cases outliers in the data distributions.
+However, the dataset can be further improved despite its size and diversity.
+For example, the dataset consists solely of patients treated at Dutch hospitals, which may limit the dataset's heterogeneity, possibly resulting in low performance for case outliers in the data distributions.
+Additionally, it is important to acknowledge that the included MRIs represent only a subset of the magnetic field strengths commonly used in clinical practice (1.5T and 3T).
+This limits the generalizability of the findings to the broader spectrum of clinical MRI applications, where other field strengths are routinely employed.
 While the inclusion of three centers represents a commendable starting point, extending the dataset with international data may improve the generalization capabilities of the submitted models and increase the clinical impact.

 A model ideally should generalize across different centers without conditional fine-tuning, as current commercial solutions are not center-specific.
 While some participants incorporated center-based prediction and optimization using information shared in the training and validation sets, effective models should extend beyond the provided centers to make a clinical impact.
 Future challenges may consider whether circumventing such information may lead to designing more general approaches.